.is

 As of October 2016, .is domains can be registered for up to five years.

 Domain suspensions

 In April 2013, ISNIC briefly hosted The Pirate Bay's domain ThePirateBay.is.

 In 2014, ISNIC suspended two domains which hosted material produced by the Islamic State, including Khilafah.is.

 In September 2017, ISNIC briefly hosted American neo-Nazi domain dailystormer.is, which had been removed by several domain Registries around the world.
 It was pulled from its .is domain after its publisher did not fulfill the standard procedure of disclosing his address.

 In September 2022, ISNIC suspended the .is domain for Kiwi Farms, a controversial internet trolling and harassment forum.

-Domain hacks

-Many domain hacks exist which use the .is suffix as the English verb is.